alien-csi/inventory-analysis/README.md

 This repository contains the code to analyze survey responses described and published in [Price-Jones et al. 2022](https://doi.org/10.5281/zenodo.4719259).
 This survey relates to COST (European Cooperation in Science and Technology) Action CA17122 - Alien CSI - Increasing understanding of alien species through citizen science (see https://alien-csi.eu/).
 The main aim of this survey was to collect information on Citizen Science projects/initiatives involving alien species in European Member States and some neighbouring countries.

+## Workflow

+The raw dataset resulting from the survey was transformed to allow further analysis in R. This resulted in [processed_data.csv](https://github.com/alien-csi/inventory-analysis/blob/master/data/processed_data.csv).
+The analyses are described in [analysis.Rmd](https://github.com/alien-csi/inventory-analysis/blob/master/src/analysis.Rmd) and can be obtained after running the script.

 ## Related publications

 * [Raw and processed data on Zenodo](https://doi.org/10.5281/zenodo.4719259)